Guillermo-Laguna/Java/EJERCICIOS/EVALUACION1.md

         b.
 Falso
 ## Answer: b

-// It is necessary to give the indentation to the code and in the third line to remove accent and also add semicolon
+/* It is necessary to give indentation to the code and in the third line to remove accent and also add semicolon*/

         public class LanguagesFacts{
             public static void main(String[] args) {